advanced-stack/py-llm-core/README.md

 PyLLMCore v3 comes with breaking changes.
 The goal behind the v3 is to be able to take full advantages of LLMs as fast as possible (documentation takes 5 min to read).

 For developers using the 2.x versions, you may want to stick to the latest 2.8.15 version.
-However the 2.x branch won't be maintained (open an issue if you need help).
+However the 2.x branch won't be maintained (open an issue if you need help migrating your project).

 The latest version comes with major simplifications to be even easier to use.